catalyst/moodle-tool_forcedcache/README.md

 ## Installation

 To install this plugin, MDL-41492 is required to be backported to create the interface points for the plugin.
+It is also recommended to have MDL-70233 installed to prevent default cache creation during CACHING_DISABLED conditions such as system upgrade.

 Step 1: Clone the plugin
 ------------------------